itohio/EasyRobot/pkg/core/math/primitive/generics/OPS.md

 // Tensor: iterate over multi-dimensional indices for indices := range Elements(shape) {
     // indices is []int
 }

+// Tensor: iterate over selected dimensions only for indices := range ElementsIndices(shape, 0, 2) {
+    // indices is []int for dimensions 0 and 2 only
+}

+// Tensor: iterate over all dimensions (equivalent to Elements) for indices := range ElementsIndices(shape) {
+    // indices is []int for all dimensions
+}

+// Tensor: iterate over selected dimensions with strides for indices := range ElementsIndicesStrided(shape, strides, 0, 2) {
+    // indices is []int for dimensions 0 and 2 only
+}

+// Tensor: iterate over all dimensions with strides (equivalent to ElementsStrided) for indices := range ElementsIndicesStrided(shape, strides) {
+    // indices is []int for all dimensions
+}

 // Vector: iterate over linear indices